zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-action-type.md

 - [UseAudit](use-audit.md): To enable the audit feature

 ### Result
+We will split the `AuditEntries` list by their `AuditActionType` value.
+The `AuditEntries` list will be split by their `AuditActionType` value.

 Then we split the `AuditEntries` list by their `AuditActionType` value.

 ```csharp